dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

     make *any* useful inferences and those aspects of the systems which cause schematic divergence become problematic

-#### (2) Attention/Focus originates from autonomous agents is not concurrent (does not permit concurrency of action)

-- a second critical factor is the lack of multitasking:
-  - particles (at least people) can only really do one thing & can only think one thing at a time, which bounds how quickly state changes can occur
-    - this doesn't apply to automonous agents operating on virtual channels, which are so far almost completely bound to aphysical manisfestations
-  - similarly, people are bound to one place at a time

-#### (3) Social connections are both physical and logical, but increasingly logical

-#### (4) Evolutionary Dynamics of Social Physics Provides a Framework for Probabilistic Programming
+#### (9) Evolutionary Dynamics of Social Physics Provides a Framework for Probabilistic Programming

 - title?

-- briefly(!) what is probabilistic programming
+- briefly(!) what is probabilistic programming (is it chaos computing or programming with chaotic systems)
   - it's like a means of modeling/studying chaotic systems where the systems constituents begin to impose order on the system.
   - under what situations would a chaotic system begin to exhibit components of itself that can "create order out of chaos" ?
-  -

 - there are ideas from probabilistic programming at both macro and micro levels. the micro refers to the each how particle informs its